 In India, cooking is an art that is handed down from generation to generation.
 Indian food is extremely popular in the U.S. and it has become easy to find Indian ingredients in supermarkets and specialty stores.
 If you have ever wanted to make your own Indian cuisine, there is no better time than now.

-Here are 15 traditional Indian foods made vegan so you can enjoy the amazing flavors of India in your own home:
+Here are 15 traditional Indian foods made vegan from our Food Monster App so you can enjoy the amazing flavors of India in your own home:

 If you enjoy articles like this and want more, we highly recommend downloading the Food Monster App.
 For those that don’t have it, it’s a brilliant food app available for both Android and iPhone.
 It’s a great resource for anyone looking to cut out or reduce allergens like meat, dairy, soy, gluten, eggs, grains, and more find awesome recipes, cooking tips, articles, product recommendations and how-tos.
 The app shows you how having diet/health/food preferences can be full of delicious abundance rather than restrictions.